 - The official Microsoft resolution for the Error in loading DLL error is to register the Dao360 and Msado15 DLL files.
 To do so, open the Win + X menu with the Windows key + X hotkey.

 - Select Run to open that accessory.

-- Then input Regsvr32.exe “C:Program FilesCommon FilessystemadoMsado15.dll” in Run, and select the OK option.
+- Then in Run, input the following and select Ok:

 Some users might need to update MDAC to fix the Error in loading DLL error.
-Users can download the installer for the latest MDAC 2.8 version from the MDAC page.
-Open the downloaded MDAC installer to update MDAC.
+Once you’ve updated it, it is advised to restart your device.